click2install/moondex/README.md

 Shell script to install a `MoonDEX Coin Masternode` on a Linux server running Ubuntu 16.04.
 Supports IPv4, IPv6 and multiple nodes on a single VPS.

-**Make sure you read all the instructions below before using this script, it does not installed your masternode under the root account and as such requires different commands to most other scripts**
+**Make sure you read all the instructions below before using this script, it does not install your masternode under the root account and as such requires different commands to most other scripts**

 ## Installation